ahmedcodein/alt-shift-driving-school/README.md

 3. Firefox
 4. DevTools

-It is worth mentioning on this occasion, that while the author is checking the compatibility of the website across different browsers, he noticed some browsers where particularly problematic.
+It is worth mentioning here, that while the author is checking the compatibility of the website across different browsers, he noticed some browsers where particularly problematic.
 They show an error within DevTools.
 The error is Unchecked runtime.lastError: The message port closed before a response was received.

 After some investigations, it appears that some ad-ons prevent any sort of communications between the website and the DevTools.
 The solution to such an issue is simply to remove those extensions one by one and check whether the error disappears.
-In our case, the author is happy to report that such a problem is resolved by that action.
+In our case, the author is happy to report that such a problem is resolved by that very action.
 The website is functional without issues on the three browsers mentioned above and without responsivity problems.

 #### Test Resuts